 Start small; one sure way to fail is to announce to the world that from now on everything will be delivered in a new, digital way.
 Pick some discrete, business-led projects with clearly-defined benefit cases and use the new team to deliver them quickly and effectively.
 You will soon find others knocking at your door for a piece of the action and then you can scale appropriately.

 Delivering digital is not easy.
 Even teams that have a strong vision and strategy still struggle with execution, especially when it comes to delivering experiences that are backed by existing legacy functionality.
 The strategies and approaches outlined above present a way to drive a digital future making use, where necessary, of existing IT assets.
 There will be huge challenges to overcome, you cannot completely rewrite your processes / rewire your business overnight, but if you take it a step at a time, it will be surprising how quickly you can develop the nucleus of a new, digital-first way of working.
 Over time, you can move your entire IT organisation into this new world, but start small and build from there.

 Collectively the team at Wheeve have decades of experience in digital transformation projects that have integration at the centre.
-If you are now thinking about how to kick start this process, contact us today for a initial discussion.
+If you are now thinking about how to kick-start this process, contact us today for an initial discussion.